joshcol9232/nea-12ColcloughJ/Write-Up/Write-up.md

             else:
                 files.append(fileObjects[i])

-        foldersSort = sortsCy.quickSortAlph(folders)   #Quick sort the list of folders and the list of files. filesSort = sortsCy.quickSortAlph(files)
+        foldersSort = self.sortAlph(folders)   #Quick sort the list of folders and the list of files. filesSort = self.sortAlph(files)

         if inverse: #If inverse
             foldersSort = foldersSort[::-1] #Invert the array